BricL/CC3.WebZipBundle/README.md

 The extension for Cocos Creator 3.x packages all resource files (e.g., PNG, JPG, ASTC, WebP, JSON, CCOBN) into a ZIP file to reduce network requests and speed up the game's loading time.

+>"Don’t just pass by, give it a try—hit a star and show your support!"

 *(Note：If you have any feedback on the plugin, please go to [Cocos 中文论坛](https://forum.cocos.org/t/topic/163849))*

 (*Note: Thie implementation is inspired by an article shared by `haiyoucuv` on the Cocos Chinese forum: [使用 Zip 加速 CocosWeb 加载](https://forum.cocos.org/t/topic/156256).*)